 - Other Environmental Laws that Limit Mercury Exposures

 The Mercury Export Ban Act (PDF) was signed into law on October 14, 2008.
-The act intends to reduce the availability of elemental (metallic) mercury in domestic and international markets.
-By reducing the supply of metallic mercury in commerce, the act aims to reduce the use of mercury for commercial purposes globally.
+The law intends to reduce the availability of elemental (metallic) mercury in domestic and international markets.
+By reducing the supply of metallic mercury in commerce, the Act aims to reduce the use of mercury for commercial purposes globally.

 - Federal agencies are prohibited from conveying, selling or distributing metallic mercury that is under their control or jurisdiction.
 This includes stockpiles held by the Departments of Energy and Defense.

 - Export of metallic mercury is prohibited from the United States beginning January 1, 2013.